SEO isn’t simple, easy, or quick.

 Stage One: Publish Quality Content

 Your content has one primary goal: give the reader what they want.
-On-page SEO starts, first and foremost, with your content.
+On-page SEO starts, first and foremost, with your content marketing strategy.
 Your aim at this stage is to think like the searcher and to give them something better than anyone else ranking for your target keyword.

 Target the Right Keywords